tytydraco/yessleep/out/A_week_after_I_turned_thirteen_deep_within_a_mausoleum_they_made_me_into_a_prophet.md

 On the whole, She left me to my own devices.
 I lived my life as I pleased.

-Every so often, I would feel her influence.
+Every so often, I would feel Her influence.
 The pulling.
 The magnetic sensation in my gut, driving me to an unknown destination.

 When I was fourteen, she dragged me to a pediatrician’s office.
 The overworked medical assistant managing the front desk asked me if I had an appointment and where my parents were.